AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-error-pages.md

 To test the CDN error pages, follow the below steps:

-- Open the browser and navigate to the Publish environment URL, append the `cdnstatus?code=404` to the URL, for example, [https://publish-p105881-e991000.adobeaemcloud.com/cdnstatus?code=404](https://publish-p105881-e991000.adobeaemcloud.com/cdnstatus?code=404) or access using the [custom domain URL](https://wknd.enablementadobe.com/cdnstatus?code=404)
+- In the browser, navigate to the AEM as a Cloud Service's Publish URL, append the `cdnstatus?code=404` to the URL, for example, [https://publish-p105881-e991000.adobeaemcloud.com/cdnstatus?code=404](https://publish-p105881-e991000.adobeaemcloud.com/cdnstatus?code=404) or access using the [custom domain URL](https://wknd.enablementadobe.com/cdnstatus?code=404)

   ![WKND - CDN Error Page](./assets/wknd-cdn-error-page.png)